Chen Long: Early life

-Born in Shashi District, Jingzhou, Hubei Province, Chen had shown his talent as a badminton player when he was young, and entered the Sports School in Jingzhou at the age of seven in 1996.
+Born in Shashi City, Hubei Province, Chen had shown his talent as a badminton player when he was young, and entered the Sports School in Jingzhou at the age of seven in 1996.
 In 2000, he joined the Xiamen team, and was selected to join the national youth team in 2005.
 In 2006, Chen entered the national second team.

 Career

 2007–2008: Asian and World Junior Champions

 Chen emerged as an Asian Junior Champion in 2007, and at the same year, he won the World Junior Championships.
 He also helped the Chinese team won the 2007 Suhandinata Cup.

 In 2008, Chen was selected to join the national first team.